dapr/docs/concepts/security/README.md

 <a href="https://ibb.co/XWFYsfY"><img src="https://i.ibb.co/rQ5d6Kd/Screen-Shot-2020-02-10-at-8-34-33-PM.png" alt="Screen-Shot-2020-02-10-at-8-34-33-PM" border="0"></a>

+## Component namespace scopes and secrets

+Dapr components are namespaced.
+That means a Dapr runtime sidecar instance can only access the components that have been deployed to the same namespace.
+See the [components scope topic](../../howto/components-scopes) for more details.

+Dapr components uses Dapr's built-in secret management capability to manage secrets.
+See the [secret topic](../secrets/README.md) for more details.

 ## Network security

 You can adopt common network security technologies such as network security groups (NSGs), demilitarized zones (DMZs) and firewalls to provide layers of protections over your networked resources.